nkuclassical/sish/README.md

 - Manual: www.cs.stevens.edu/~jschauma/631A/sish.1.pdf

 - yzhan14 works for command parsing, prompt, pipelines, redirection
-- jwang81 works for builtins, background commands, project test, util module
+- jwang81 works for builtins, background commands, util module, project test

-Addition: jwang81 pushed some code to another git repository (https://github.com/nkuclassical/Advanced_Unix_Programming/tree/master/sish/sish /sish), and then we thought maybe we need a independent git project, so we create this new repository(https://github.com/nkuclassical/sish). yzhan14 moved all code from old repository to the new repository, so some commits from jwang81 may be ignored.
+Addition: jwang81 pushed some code to another git repository (https://github.com/nkuclassical/Advanced_Unix_Programming/tree/master/sish/sish /sish), and then we thought maybe we need a independent git project, so we create this new repository(https://github.com/nkuclassical/sish).

+yzhan14 moved all code from old repository to the new repository, so some commits from jwang81 may be ignored.